alejandrovt6/Cybersecurity-Bootcamp-42/README.md

 # 🖥️ Cybersecurity Bootcamp - 42 Málaga Fundación Telefónica

 ## 📋 Information
-These projects have been created in the Cybersecurity Bootcamp of Málaga 42 Fundación Telefónica for 8 weeks.
+These projects have been created in the II Edition of the Cybersecurity Bootcamp of Málaga 42 Fundación Telefónica for 8 weeks.
 From April 11, 2023 to June 2, 2023.

 ## 💯 MY PROGRESS